nickwang0808/web-phone-with-twilio/README.md

 - Any phone number you want
 - Completely Web based, use anywhere, any device

+## User Guide

+### Server

+- this app require a server to communicate with twilio platform.
+- put all you keys and secrets in a .env file
+- run `npm start` in server dir to spin up the server, then `ngrok http 3000` to get external links for the server
+- update twilio twiml app in the console with the external link you took.

 ## TODO:

 - ~~add hung up button~~